mozecode/dose/README.md

 - I would like to find a more comprehensive API to use for including topical, liquid, and other medications and change the user interface accordingly, depending on medication types.

-## The Obligatory Disclaimer
+## The Obligatory Disclaimers

 This application was created as a student project, and is not intended to replace the advice of your medical doctor or pharmacist.
-I am not responsible for medication errors resulting from use of this application, I am simply trying to help give people a tool to manage their own medicines more efficiently and remember to take them on time.
+I am not responsible for medication errors, allergic reactions, drug interactions or injury resulting from use of this application, I am simply trying to help give people a tool to manage their own medicines more efficiently and remember to take them on time.
 Use at your own risk.

+"This product uses publicly available data from the U.S. National Library of Medicine (NLM), National Institutes of Health, Department of Health and Human Services; NLM is not responsible for the product and does not endorse or recommend this or any other product."